21 Effective Warm Up Exercises For Enhanced Collaboration

 • Encourage participation: Ensure that all participants are actively involved to maximize the benefits of the activity.

-• Be inclusive: Select activities that are inclusive and respect diverse backgrounds and preferences.
+• Be inclusive: Select inclusive activities that respect diverse backgrounds and preferences.

 • Vary the activities: Rotate through different warm ups and energizers to keep participants engaged and excited.